 A series of lectures on the history and current state of Ukrainian cinema.
 The events are FREE and open to the public.

-The lecture is co-sponsored the Petro Jacyk Program and the Centre for European, Russian, and Eurasian Studies
+The lecture is co-sponsored the Petro Jacyk Program, the Centre for European, Russian, and Eurasian Studies, and Yuri Shevchuk (Ukrainian Film Club, Columbia University).

 Free and open to the public.
 Register online